Homify-Automations/homiefy/src/data/services/service-6.md

 #preview details
 title: "Voice Control/Virtual Assistant"
 preview_title: "Voice Control/ <br>Virtual Assistant"
-short: "Allow your human speech to be the go-to solution for managing your home’s systems effortlessly."
+short: "Allow your human speech to be the go-to solution for managing your home's systems effortlessly."

 #full details
 introTitle: Voice Control/ <span class="mil-thin">Virtual</span> <br> Assistant

 description:
   title: Your <span class="mil-thin">Voice</span> <br> and <span class="mil-thin">Virtual</span> Assistant Solutions
   content: Experience a new level of home efficiency and convenience with our voice control and virtual assistant solutions.
-Our technology allows you to manage your home’s systems effortlessly using voice commands, seamlessly integrating multiple devices and services through a single virtual assistant.
+Our technology allows you to manage your home's systems effortlessly using voice commands, seamlessly integrating multiple devices and services through a single virtual assistant.
 Customize commands to fit your preferences and automate routines, making daily tasks simpler and more efficient.
   button:
     link: /projects
     label: View works
+  backgroundVideo: "/videos/4.mp4"

 list:
   items:
     - label: "Hands-Free Operation"
       value: "
-      <p>Manage your home’s systems effortlessly with voice commands, allowing for hands-free operation and greater convenience in daily activities.</p>
+      <p>Manage your home's systems effortlessly with voice commands, allowing for hands-free operation and greater convenience in daily activities.</p>
       "

     - label: "Seamless Integration"